 In the image below Subtract operation is performed on two solids and then the amount of removed part is changed by selecting the Cone by pressing CTRL key then changing its base radius.

 By default, the value of this system variable is 0 which keeps this feature off but you can turn it on by changing its value to 1.

-Do you think we missed any command that should be included in the list?
+Did we miss any command or tool which should be included in this list?
 Let us know in the comments below.